What malware means and how to identify an attack

 SOCaaS model

 With two in five UK IT teams overwhelmed by security alerts and over a quarter not feeling equipped to spot a cyberthreat, organisations are adopting a new security model.
-Security Operations Centre as a Service (SOCaaS) solutions combine the latest cloud technologies with human expertise, making it quick to deploy world-class security to continuously guard against attacks – efficiently and sustainably.
+Security Operations Centre as a Service (SOCaaS) solutions combine the latest cloud services technologies with human expertise, making it quick to deploy world-class security to continuously guard against attacks – efficiently and sustainably.
 Ensuring rapid, real-time threat responses, SOCaaS applies that learning to strengthen cyber postures and resilience.

 SOCaaS with Creative ITC